Wyoming Court Records

 What is Back Child Support in Wyoming?

 Wyoming back child support refers to child support paid to the custodial parent retroactively.
-Suppose the non-custodial parent declines to pay child support for some time.
-Back child support refers to the payments that the court enforces the non-custodial parents to make from their missed payments.
+It typically comes into play when the non-custodial parent declines to pay child support for some time.
+Back child support refers to the payments that the court requires the non-custodial parents to make for their missed payments.
 The custodial parents have the right to these payments.

-The custodial parent should notify the local child support office of back child support.
-If the non-custodial parent refuses to make payments, the custodial parent can file an enforcement action with Family Court.
-With the Child Support Enforcement’s (CSE) help, this action gives the court judge jurisdiction to compel the other parent to make payments.
-If the delinquent parent still refuses, they could be held in “contempt of court” and face fines or jail time.
+The custodial parent is typically required to notify the local child support office of back child support.
+If the non-custodial parent refuses to make payments, the custodial parent may file an enforcement action with Family Court.
+With the help of Child Support Enforcement (CSE), this action gives the court judge jurisdiction to compel the other parent to make payments.
+If the delinquent parent still refuses, they may be held in “contempt of court” and face fines or jail time.
 Family court and CSE use legal and financial tactics to obtain overdue or outstanding payments from delinquent parents.
 Some examples include:

 - Reporting debt to credit bureaus